HAMNET-Access-Protocol/manual.hnap.de/docs/usage.md

 **Make sure the second CPU core is active**

-Verify it with `fw_printenv maxcpus`.
+Verify it with `fw_printenv maxcpus` and set up according to [here](../installation#cpu-setup).
 Without the second core, no realtime operation is possible.

 **Use correct antennas for the used band**